strontic/strontic.github.io/xcyclopedia/library/VBE7INTL.DLL-351F9A04E55F6ADFED41F48DDBEF6C27.md

 ## Possible Misuse

 *The following table contains possible examples of `VBE7INTL.DLL` being misused.
-While `VBE7INTL.DLL` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `VBE7INTL.DLL` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --